Play-Doh: Scent

+In 2018, Hasbro registered Play-Doh's signature scent with the United States Patent and Trademark Office.
+It's described as a "combination of a sweet, slightly musky, vanilla-like fragrance, with slight overtones of cherry, and the natural smell of a salted, wheat-based dough."

 Mascots

 Play-Doh packaging was briefly illustrated with children in the mid-1950s, but replaced by the Play-Doh Pixie, an elf mascot which, in 1960, was superseded by Play-Doh Pete, a smock and beret-wearing cartoonish boy.
 By 1992, Play Doh Pete's beret was recolored in blue, and his eyes were given a more human look.
 Later in 2000, Play-Doh Pete's beret was replaced with a baseball cap.
 Play-Doh Pete later retired and was removed in 2003, lasting for 42 years.
 Since 2012, the Doh-Dohs are the mascots.

 Ingredients

 Play-Doh's current manufacturer, Hasbro, says the compound is primarily a mixture of water, salt, and flour, while its 2004 United States patent indicates it is composed of water, a starch-based binder, a retrogradation inhibitor, salt, lubricant, surfactant, preservative, hardener, humectant, fragrance, and color.

 A petroleum additive gives the compound a smooth feel, and borax prevents mold from developing.
-Play-Doh contains some wheat and may cause allergic reactions in people who are allergic to wheat gluten.
+Play-Doh contains wheat and may cause allergic reactions in people who are allergic to wheat gluten.
 It is not intended to be eaten.